ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W07-D1-UserStoryAndEpicAdvice.md

 [TOC]

+## Introduction

+This list of common mistakes was compiled from assignments done by students in previous years.

-## Writing tasks instead of feature descriptions in epics
+## Focusing on implementation in user storie or epics

 Including terms like "implement" or "develop" in epics (e.g., "Implement user login") instead of framing them as user-centric features (e.g., "User authentication").
-Epics should describe *what* the user needs, not *how* to build it.
+Epics and user stories should describe *what* the user needs, not *how* to build it.

 Examples:

-- Negative: *"Implement user login functionality"* (focuses on a task).
+- Negative: Story *"Implement user login functionality."*
-- Positive: *"As a user, I want to log in and be authenticated so that any information I enter will be private."*
+- Positive: Story *"As a user, I want to log in and be authenticated so that any information I enter will be private."*

 ## Treating non-actionable requirements as epics or user stories
 Including broad concepts like "Site Wide Branding" or "Positive User Experience" as epics.
 These are not user-driven actions or deliverables and cannot be completed in a single sprint.

-- Negative: *"Provide a positive user experience"* (vague, not user-driven).
+- Negative: *"Provide a positive user experience"* (vague, not action-driven).
 - Positive: *"As a user, I want a unified menu design across all pages so that I can navigate the site intuitively."*

 ## Insufficient breakdown of epics into user stories
 Creating epics with only one user story.
 Epics should represent larger features that can be split into smaller, actionable stories.

-- Negative: Epic *"Managers view an Inventory list"* with only one story: *"As a manager I want to view an inventory list so I can check inventory levels"*
+- Negative: Epic *"Managers view an Inventory list"* with only one story: *"As a manager I want to see an inventory list so I can check inventory levels"*
 - Positive:  Epic *"Manage Inventory list"* with multiple user stories: *"...view inventory list..., ...set minimum inventory levels..., ...see alterts for low inventory..."*

-- **Omitting the "so that" clause in user stories**
+## Omitting the "so that" clause in user stories
 Writing incomplete user stories without specifying the benefit or value (e.g., "As a user, I want to filter products" instead of "As a user, I want to filter products *so that I can quickly find relevant items*").

-- **Confusing user roles with user stories**
-  Listing user roles (e.g., "As an admin") as standalone stories.
-User roles should contextualize stories, while actions (e.g., "create roles") belong in tasks or acceptance criteria.
-- **Mixing epics and user story hierarchy**
+- Negative: *"As a user, I want to filter products."*.
+- Positive: *"As a user, I want to filter products **so that I can quickly find items matching my budget.**"*

+## Describing infrastructure implementation in user stories
+There is some infrastructure that will need to be set up for a project that doesn't correspond to any user story (e.g. create a database, write a domain model, set up a cloud-based web server).
+These should be listed as *tasks* not user stories.

+- Negative: User Story *"As a user I want my data stored in a database so I can retrieve it later"*
+- Positive: Task *"Set up a database server and define a schema to be used by the application"*

+Note: Assigning user roles and permissions could go in <u>either</u> a task or user story.

+- Positive: User Story *"As an admin I would like to have a role with special priveleges so I can access restricted site administration pages"*
+- Also Positive: Task "Set up roles and permissions for: admin, member and guest".

+## User stories that are actually epics
-  Writing stories that are actually epics (e.g., "C-15, 22, and 30 are more like epics").
-Epics require decomposition into smaller stories, while user stories should be granular and sprint-ready.
+Writing stories that are actually epics.
+Epics should be broader in scope and serve as an "umbrella" for a group of related user stories.

-- **Using incomplete sentences**
-  Failing to structure user stories as complete statements (e.g., "User login button" instead of "As a user, I want a login button so that I can access my account").
+- Negative: User story: *"As a user, I want a complete dashboard **so that I can manage my entire business."****
-- **Overlooking the user’s perspective**
-  Writing stories from a technical or system-focused viewpoint (e.g., "Improve server response time") instead of centering the user’s needs (e.g., "As a user, I want fast page loads so that I don’t get frustrated").
+- *Positive: Epic: *"Dashboard functionality"*
+  - Stories under this epic might be: *"...view monthly sales metrics...,"* *"...customize dashboard widgets...,"* *"...export dashboard data to PDF...", etc*

+## Epics that are actually user stories

+- Negative: Epic: *"Add a search bar to the homepage"* (Too narrow; this is a single feature, not a large initiative).
+  Positive: Epic: *"User product discovery"*
+  - Possible user stories under this epic: *"...search for products...", "...filter product list...", "..browse products...", etc.*

+## Using incomplete sentences
+User stories should be complete sentences.

+- Negative: *"User logout button"*
+  Positive: *"As a user, I need to be able to logout of my account so that someone else can't access it"*

+## Putting Non-functional requirements into user stories
+User stories should not be written for non-functional requirements (e.g., "Improve server response time").
+These should just be listed in the requirements document and if there are implementation tasks required they should be listed as tasks in the Scrum backlog.